PACTCare/Chiota/Chiota.Messenger/Documentation/Usecases/addcontact.md

 public class AddContactRequest
 {
     /// <summary>
-    /// Request address of the contact that should be added
+    /// Public key address of the contact that should be added
     /// </summary>
     public Address ContactAddress { get; set; }